Accounting & Bookkeeping

 If a firm’s lodgement rate drops below the ATO’s threshold, the consequences cascade.
 The firm may lose access to extended deadlines.
 Returns that were previously due in March or May under the lodgement program revert to the standard 31 October due date.
 Suddenly, the firm’s entire workflow is compressed.
 Returns that the team had months to prepare must now be completed by late October, creating an impossible bottleneck.

-I have seen firms lose their lodgement program concessions.
-The recovery is painful — it takes twelve to eighteen months of perfect compliance to regain the extended deadlines.
-During that period, the firm is operating at a significant competitive disadvantage compared to firms that retained their concessions.
+Firms that lose their lodgement program concessions face a painful recovery — it typically takes twelve to eighteen months of perfect compliance to regain the extended deadlines.
+During that period, the firm operates at a significant competitive disadvantage compared to firms that retained their concessions.

 Tracking the on-time lodgement rate in real time — not annually, not when the ATO asks for it, but continuously — is the early warning system that prevents this scenario.
 If the rate starts trending below 90%, the firm can prioritize lodgement completion before the 85% threshold is breached.